MichiganTech/LaTeX_MSPhDTemplate/README.md

 Got questions?
 Need help?
 -------------------

-DO NOT send your questions, comments and/or concerns about this template to Graduate School.
+DO NOT send your questions, comments and/or concerns about this template to the Graduate School.
 Instead, please contact the author.

 Author